JeffreyBenjaminBrown/hode/docs/hash/the-hash-language.md

 If you've read about [the Rslt](docs/the-rslt.md), you know how to write `Expr`s.
 To add them to the `Rslt` using the UI, you'll just need to prefix two symbols: "/add" and /hash".
 The first one indicates that you're inserting a new expression.
 The second indicates that what follows is a Hash expression.
 So, for instance, `/add /hash Kurt #played guitar` creates a "played" relationship between "Kurt" and "guitar".
 If any of those things didn't exist before, they do now -- including the template "_ played _".

+## Special characters, quotes and escape characters

+Hash uses the following special characters: `# / | \ & _ ( )`.
+Most of them are only used for querying, as explained in the rest of this document.
+However, when adding (not querying for) data in an Rslt one has to be aware of them.
+If you'd like to enter a `Phrase` with any of those special characters, you'll need to enclose it in parentheses.
+Within those parentheses, if you need to write a literal quotation mark or \ symbol, you can do so by escaping it with a leading \ symbol.

+For instance, `"I said, \"Hi.\" (It was easy.)"` is a valid `Phrase`.
+The parentheses don't need escaping, because they are inside quotation marks.
+The inner quotation marks do, though (because otherwise the Parser would think you were done writing the phrase when it encountered the one to the left of `Hi`).

 # Querying a RSLT with Hash

 Querying is a little more complex than writing, because we query for multiple expressions at once.
 We still use the same language, Hash, but we introduce a few "reserved words".
 Each of them is preceded by the `/` symbol.